CongducPham/tutorials/README.md

 **iot4all-intro-lr** is a vulgarisation presentation showing how the IoT revolution can be made possible for everybody.
 It reviews the main IoT technologies then presents the WAZIUP's approach for low-cost IoT.
 The presentation also shows various real-world deployment campaigns done in the context of WAZIUP.

-**RESSACS16-LPWAN-review.pdf** is a review of LPWAN technologies, focusing mainly on LoRa.
+**LPWAN-review.pdf** is a review of LPWAN technologies, focusing mainly on LoRa.

 **smyle-deploying-low-cost-iot.pdf** is a summary of LPWAN, IoT and WAZIUP's objectives when deploying low-cost and long-range Internet of Things in developing countries.
 This presentation has been made at SMYLE event en September 2016.